katademy-decks/kubernetes/README.md

 <summary>
 <b>kubectl patch --patch PATCH</b>
 </summary>
->Update resource fields using either "json merge" or&nbsp; "strategic merge">
+Update resource fields using either "json merge" or&nbsp; "strategic merge"
-><b>--local</b>>If true, patch will operate on the content of the file, not the server-side resource.
+<b>--local</b>If true, patch will operate on the content of the file, not the server-side resource.
 </details>

 <details>
 <summary>
 <b>kubectl diff</b>
 </summary>
->Diff configurations specified by filename or stdin between the current online configuration, and the configuration as it would be if applied.>
+Diff configurations specified by filename or stdin between the current online configuration, and the configuration as it would be if applied.
->Output is always YAML.
+Output is always YAML.

->>
-><b>--server-side</b>>Run apply in-cluster, not local
+<b>--server-side</b>Run apply in-cluster, not local
 </details>

 <details>
 <summary>
 <b>kubectl describe</b>
 </summary>
->Print a detailed description of the selected resource/group of resources,&nbsp;>
+Print a detailed description of the selected resource/group of resources,&nbsp;
->Includies events or controllers.&nbsp;
+Includies events or controllers.&nbsp;
 </details>

 <details>
 <summary>
 <b>kubectl cluster-info dump [--namespaces NAMESPACES]</b>
 </summary>
-Dumps debug cluster info and pod logs by namespace (default: kube-system)>
+Dumps debug cluster info and pod logs by namespace (default: kube-system) --all-namespaces--output-directory-o
->--all-namespaces>--output-directory>-o
 </details>

 <details>